 Broccoli, cabbage, onion, spinach, celery, and "vegetable soup" which is a mixture of carrots, bell peppers, onion, and other stuff like that, all veggies.

 I combine them into a big bowl with 4 parts (by weight or measuring cup, doesn't matter) starches, 2 parts beans, 2 parts veggies.
+(This is what I did when I originally posted this.
+However, the more I listen to Dr. McDougal and Chef AJ, the more I realize I don't HAVE to eat beans all the time, so you could just do starches and veggies if you want!
+I bet that tastes great!).
 I just pick at random what I want from the 3 categories, or add some of all in.
 It doesn't matter much really, just make sure yo have enough sweet potatoes and butternut squash.
 Those are essential because they make it taste really good and that's the goal.

 Now, how much is a serving?
 For backpacking I wanted to make sure I'm getting enough calories, so I looked at the nutritional information for all these different dehydrated items.
 It turns out it's very similar for all of them, from starches to beans to veggies.
 Why? because all the water is gone.
 Veggies are mostly water and that's why they are low calorie.
 When you take out the water, they have a similar calorie density to dehydrated beans.
 Interesting, huh?
 So it turns out they are all about 3-4 calories/gram.
 150 grams then gives about 525 calories.
 That's about 5 oz or 1.5 cups.
 For backpacking I added about 150 grams to each "sandwich" size ziplock bag.
 [Edited later: lesson learned from the backpacking trip: To generate less garbage, just bring a big bag of food and a 1/2 cup measuring cup and dole out 1-1.5 cups per meal].